MartinHalvorson/wordle-helper/README.md

 # Wordle Helper!

 A guess generating aid for playing the game [Wordle](https://www.powerlanguage.co.uk/wordle/)!

 _Note: This small project is just for my own fun and if I post results from this anywhere I make it clear that the results were produced with the aid of a computer.
 By no means am I trying to ruin the spirit of Wordle!_

-### How to Use:
+## How to Use:
+For now (and probably always) it just writes to the Python Console.
 There are a few different capabilities in Wordle Helper:
+### **Single Guess Helper**
-1. **Single Guess Helper:** Input known information (green, yellow, gray letters) in the correct spots and have Wordle Helper help you pick your next word (the algorithm/scoring system is explained a bit more below).
+Input known information (green, yellow, gray letters) in the correct spots and have Wordle Helper help you pick your next word (the algorithm/scoring system is explained a bit more below).
 You can uncomment the code below at the bottom of the file _main.py_ (or just copy and paste from here).
 Fill in the letters in the correct spots and run _main.py_!
 ```
 correct_spots = ['', '', '', '', '']  # Green letters
 wrong_spots = ['', '', '', '', '']  # Yellow letters